-Beginning over a century ago with 54 boys in a parish hall, our College now educates 1,160 students across two campuses.
-It’s a rich history, and one that informs our direction for the future.
+Beginning over a century ago with 54 boys in a parish hall, our College now educates over 1,000 students across three campuses.
+It’s a rich history and one that informs our direction for the future.

 Early History from 1912